 Alternative Approaches to Opioid Painkiller Addiction

 However, those who became addicted to prescription opioid painkillers have been offered few effective treatment options to help themselves, or their families, reclaim their lives before opioid addiction.
 Especially treatment options that are affordable.
+Instead, many have transitioned to morphine or suboxone, and remain addicted to these narcotics.

 What are the alternatives?